jaymedeerwester/codeky-final-project/readme.txt

 Project purpose:
 A photo gallery celebrating the judgmental dogs in our lives with a submission form
+NOTE: Because we aren't far enough along in javascript to build the backend of a form, I was told to just create the front end.

 Features:
 1. Create a responsive menu with CSS